Electrolyte Imbalance – Do You Know How to Spot the Signs?

 Posted by: Tampa Cardio

-May Thurner Syndrome is known by several names – iliocaval compression syndrome, Cockett syndrome or iliac vein compression syndrome.
-This affliction is an anatomical variant where the right lilac artery compressed the left iliac vein against the fifth lumbar vertebra.
-It causes left side vein compression by the right iliac artery which causes deep vein
+You may very well know May Thurner Syndrome by another name – It is often referred to as iliocaval compression syndrome, Iliac vein compression syndrome, or Cockett syndrome.
+This syndrome is an anatomical variant where the right iliac artery compresses the left iliac vein against the fifth lumbar vertebra.
+It causes left side vein compression

 Posted by: Tampa Cardio